Coronavirus Recession 2020 vs Global Financial Crisis 2008

 Or will it be more difficult seeing as how the actual number of workers out of a job is that much larger?

-A second stimulus package was then implemented in March 2009 amounting to RM60 billion was then implemented as the first one was far criticized as being far too small compared to the impact of the economic downturn.
+A second stimulus package was then implemented in March 2009 amounting to RM60 billion as the first package was criticised as being far too small compared to the impact of the economic downturn.

 This much larger sum was used for fiscal injection (Not sure what kind of investments exactly), private loans and bonds, government investment (funds for Khazanah Nasional), private finance initiatives and off budget projects and tax incentives.

 It also needs to be noted that according to the Treasury website, that the implementation of these two economic packages was very slow with only a fraction (~30% or less) of the amount stated, actually being disbursed.

 Compared to that of the Covid-19 financial stimulus, the government has allocated a total of RM315 billion which were part of 4 separate stimulus packages, the first being announced on 27 February 2020 and the latest being announced on 5 June 2020.

 This time the stimulus packages were much more comprehensive and focused on relief for people and businesses from every level of society.

 A breakdown of the 2020 stimulus packages can be viewed here – https://news.bloombergtax.com/daily-tax-report-international/insight-malaysias-economic-stimulus-package-2020-tax-measures and here – https://www.straitstimes.com/asia/se-asia/coronavirus-malaysia-unveils-s114b-stimulus-package-amid-rising-unemployment.

 Exports of manufactured goods from Malaysia declined by 20% in the fourth quarter of 2008 with palm oil exports and crude oil exports (Malaysia’s largest commodity exports) dropping by about 32% over the same period.